Table of Contents Search for printer HOME

 Most of the studies were not even addressing all the key problems.
 Ideas about human emissions focused on an image of dark smog and smoke obscuring the sky.
 Some scientists pointed out, however, that such direct effects of particles interfering with radiation could be outweighed by indirect effects.
 They emphasized new observations that nuclei for the condensation of water droplets into rain or snow were sparse under natural conditions.
 Thus "the most sensitive" leverage point for pollution particles might be their role as cloud condensation nuclei.
 "Although the changes are small," one scientist remarked, "the long-term effect on climate can be profound."
 Conceivably the clouds would reflect away so much sunlight that the whole climate system would flip into a new ice age.(39) An important 1975 review panel concluded that the impact of particles on global temperatures "cannot be reliably determined," for it depended on many factors that were scarcely known.
 Warning that the particle load in the atmosphere might rise another 60% by the end of the century, they called (in the usual fashion of study groups) for further study.(40)

-So it continued, as some scientists concluded that aerosols would cause warming, others expected cooling, and still others expected no significant global effect.
+So it continued, as some scientists concluded that aerosols would cause warming, others expected cooling, still others expected no significant global effect, and canny observers understood that none of them could calculate a reliable result..
 One widely noted example was a survey of dusty days in Arizona by Sherwood Idso and Anthony Brazel, who concluded that additional aerosols from human activity would warm the Earth.
 They urged people to abandon any thought that industrial pollution would serve as a brake on CO2 greenhouse warming.
 Critics promptly tried to poke holes in the study's limited data.(41) Another group analyzed global weather statistics, found that the recent drop in temperatures was restricted to northern latitudes, and argued that this demonstrated a cooling effect of industrial particle emissions, which were far greater in the Northern Hemisphere.
 This approach too was quickly criticized, for lack of enough data on Southern Hemisphere temperatures.(42) Many other studies invoked physical models, data, and the history of volcanic eruptions and the ice ages as they debated the relation of particle size to albedo (reflectivity), clouds, and temperature.
 Like most aspects of climate studies, only even more so, progress on aerosol impacts would require help from many different fields.(43)

 <=Modern temp's